ayesc9000/Onyix/README.md

 Any changes to the boilerplate that do not conform to these requirements will not be accepted.

 ## 2. Setting up the development environment

+This repository requires .NET 7 with Visual Studio 2022 17.4 or better to function correctly.

 Everything should be pretty much ready to go right out of the box after you clone the repository to your machine.